 - They embrace doing things differently

 - They don't believe in taking shortcuts

-- They are highly proactive and persistent

 - They are organized, cautious and riskaverse

+They are highly proactive and persistent

-- They are not afraid to be unconventional
+• They are not afraid to be unconventional

-- Ū

-- Take regular breaks from your creative work to recharge yourself and gain fresh perspective.

-- Build prototypes frequently, test them out, get feedback, and make the required changes.
+- Take regular breaks from your creative work to recharge yourself and gain fresh perspective. - Build prototypes frequently, test them out, get feedback, and make the required changes.

-6.1.6 Time Management: What is Time Management?
+5.1.6 Time Management: What is Time Management?